kleinweby/TheOS/Kernel/VM/Design.md

 Layer fetch pages they don't have them self from thier parent.

-The uppermost layer hast do map everything.
+The uppermost layer is a VM:Store which represents the way to retrieve non-existint pages (File/Anon/Fixed...)